 We offer an impressive range of special effects for plastics.
 These are achieved using a select group of effect pigments, used in place of or alongside regular pigments and dyestuffs.
 Special effects are increasingly favoured in the design of modern plastic components.
 In response to ever-changing market demands, our expert technical team continue to expand our effects portfolio.
 Please take a look at our Effect of the month.

 Household brands such as Nescafe, Glade, V05 and Sensodyne have utilised our special effects for plastics.
 If you’re seeking visual distinction for your packaging or product, then our effect masterbatches can offer you the edge over your competitors.
 Combined with our custom colours, the possibilities are almost limitless.

 Universal Colour Range

 Need a colour quickly?
 We also have a universal range of 122 coloured masterbatches which offers a speedy solution.
 This range provides the ultimate in versatility and functionality, at competitive prices.
-All 122 colours are formulated for a 1% let down rate, for use in a wide variety of materials, which means you can enhance virtually any product with a splash of colour.
-Whether you’re a designer, moulder or recycler – Broadway’s Universal Colour Range gives you a quick and flexible option for colouring your plastic products.
+All 122 colours are formulated for a 1% let down rate, offering compatibility with a range of polymers, meaning you can enhance virtually any product with a splash of colour.
+Whether you’re a designer, moulder or recycler – Broadway’s Universal Colour Range gives you a quick and flexible option for colouring your plastic components.

 As these are stocked products, next-day deliveries are often achievable (for UK orders placed before midday).
 With a minimum order quantity as low as 1kg, we cater for a variety of needs and free samples are available on request for line trials.
 All colours in our universal range are free from heavy metals and conform to EN71 and AP(89)1 regulations.

 Compatibility with your polymer of choice